 - 2015 National School Climate Survey: LGBTQ Students Experience Pervasive Harassment and Discrimination, But School-Based Supports Can Make a Difference, 2016, GLSEN, Kosciw, J. G., et al.

 - A Research Synthesis of the Associations Between Socioeconomic Background, Inequality, School Climate, and Academic Achievement, 2016, Review of Educational Research, Berkowitz, R., et al.

 - California School Safety Toolkit, 2016, Zellerbach Family Foundation, Campie, P., et al.

 - Climate Connection Toolkit: Low- and No-Cost Activities for Cultivating a Supportive School Climate (2nd ed.), 2014, WestEd, O'Malley, M., & Poynor, L.

-- Community Schools: An Evidence-Based Strategy for Equitable School Improvement, 2017, Learning Policy Institute, and the National Education Policy Center, Oakes, J., et al.
+- Community Schools: An Evidence-Based Strategy for Equitable School Improvement, 2017, Learning Policy Institute & National Education Policy Center, Oakes, J., et al.

 - Family Engagement Framework: A Tool for California School Districts, 2014, California Department of Education